 Xylem Structure and Function

 Xylem is composed of different types of cells.
-One of them is tracheids having long cells helps to transport xylem sap and provide structural support.
+One of them is tracheids, having long cells helps to transport xylem sap and provide structural support.
 Another is the vessel element which is smaller compared to the tracheids but even this helps in water conduction.
 Vessel elements form one continuous vessel with perforated plates which connects all vessel elements.
 It also contains xylem parenchyma, this tissue helps to make the softest part of the plant and long fibres which support the plant.
-When xylem is watched under a microscope, it appears like star-shaped.
+When xylem is watched under a microscope, it appears star-shaped.
 For the structure of xylem, the solution is almost the same.
 You can find more relevant information under the section named ‘what are the components of xylem?’.

 The most important function of xylem is to transport water and nutrients including minerals and inorganic nutrients from the roots of the plant to the other parts of the plant.
 The materials which flow through the xylem cell are called xylem sap.
 Substances are transported by passive transport, so it does not require any external energy.
 The phenomenon which allows the xylem sap to flow upward against gravity is called capillary action caused by the surface tension of the liquid.

 The plant absorbs carbon dioxide from the atmosphere and water from the soil.
-Let's consider, when stomata in leaves open to absorb carbon dioxide, a lot of water get evaporated from the leaves.
+Let's consider, when stomata in leaves open to absorb carbon dioxide, a lot of water evaporates from the leaves.
 So, xylem is necessary to transport water at the site of photosynthesis and other parts of the plants.

 Proto xylem is the first xylem which develops in the growing plants and its vessels are narrow as the plant is not grown yet.
 Metaxylem is developed in the late stage where it has larger vessels and cells.
 Protoxylem and metaxylem can be arranged in the four ways depending on the centrach, exarch, endarch and mesarch.